keptn/lifecycle-toolkit/README.md

-To be able to use `KeptnMetric` as part of your evaluation, you must set the `.spec.objectives[i].keptnMetricRef.name` and `.spec.objectives[i].keptnMetricRef.namespace` of `KeptnEvaluationDefiniton` to the same value as it is stored in `.metadata.name` and `metafata.namespace` of `KeptnMetric` resource.
+To be able to use `KeptnMetric` as part of your evaluation, you must set the `.spec.objectives[i].keptnMetricRef.name` and `.spec.objectives[i].keptnMetricRef.namespace` of `KeptnEvaluationDefiniton` to the same value that is stored in `.metadata.name` and `metafata.namespace` of `KeptnMetric` resource.
 Specifying the `.spec.objectives[i].keptnMetricRef.namespace` is optional.
 If it's not specified, it will search for `KeptnMetric` resource in the namespace where `KeptnEvaluationDefinition` is stored.
 If the `KeptnMetric` resource cannot be found there, it will fallback to search in the default KLT namespace.